List of mosques in Malaysia

 The construction of mosques in Malaysia has been documented since the influx of Arab, Chinese and Indian traders.
 Islam is the majority religion in Malaysia.
 In 2013, there were around 19.5 million population Muslim, or 61.3% of the total population of Malaysia.
 This list contains famous mosques in Malaysia.

+Chinese style

+Chinese mosques in Malaysia architecture combine elements of Chinese culture with Islamic values.
+Chinese mosques in Malaysia reflect the country's cultural diversity.
+By combining elements of traditional Chinese architecture with the function of a mosque, it shows how cultural identity can be preserved in a religious context.
+This not only enriches the country's architectural heritage but also strengthens the relationship between the various ethnic communities in Malaysia.